 It is easy to arrive at Quinta de Vargellas because this heavenly wine estate in the Douro valley has its own train station.
 The old carriages stop there with a screech, huffing exhausted from racing with the river waters.
 It is then up to the guests to walk up the granite steps that lead to the manor house.

 We sat in the porch, mesmerized by the schist terraces built by generations of workers to create the perfect environment for the exuberant vines.
 It was here that we learned our first lesson: that the greatest beauty is created by man in harmony with nature.

 Our second lesson, was about the importance of generosity.
-David Guimaraens, the head winemaker of Taylor’s Fladgate, Fonseca and Croft has a very busy schedule.
+David Guimaraens, the head winemaker of Taylor’s Fladgate, Fonseca and Croft has an hectic schedule.
 But he takes time to share the magic of Vargellas with his guests.
 He explained to us the uniqueness of the terroir and described the vines as if they were his children.
 We drank his words and saw the brilliance of the vineyards through his eyes, green like the Douro river.

 The grapes from the quinta are used to make the famed Quinta de Vargellas Vintage and form the base of the great Taylor Vintage Ports.
 We walked down to the cellar to sample the port made in 2018, which is still full of vigor but promises to age gracefully.

 David discussed some of the intricacies of port-wine making and told us about the new vines he is planting so that his children can continue to produce great ports.
 It takes 10 years for new vines to produce usable grapes.
 Between ages 10 and 20, the vines are adolescents, they have some good years but are moody and inconsistent.
 From ages 20 to 40, they mature and acquire consistency.
 From ages 40 to 60, the yields are low but the quality is great.
 Beyond 60 years, production dwindles but the few grapes that grow are drenched with wisdom.